HL7/fhir-us-ph-library/input/pagecontent/artifact-overview.md

 #### Examples: Architecture

-These are sample instances of the Architecture profiles, demonstrating the types of data that systems conforming to the profiles in this library might produce and consume.
+Sample instances of the Architecture profiles, demonstrating the types of data that systems conforming to the profiles in this library might produce and consume.

   * [US Public Health Content Bundle - Eve Everywoman](Bundle-us-ph-content-bundle-example.html)
   * [US Public Health Document Bundle - Eve Everywoman](Bundle-us-ph-document-bundle-example.html)